Odilonr/StaticSiteGenerator/README.md

-Building a Static Site Generator
+Building a Static Site Generator from scratch in python